 Australia’s Competent National Authority on Access and Benefit-sharing Policy Advisor to the Australian Prime Minister’s Science Engineering and Innovation Council Reference Group on Biodiscovery Senior Visiting Fellow University of New South Wales Institute of Environmental Studies

 Genetic Resources, Traditional Knowledge and the Law – Earthscan, August 2009 The 2010 Nagoya Protocol Access and Benefit-sharing in Perspective - Martinus Nijhoff 2013

 Mr. Burton was formerly Australia’s Competent National Authority on Access and Benefit-sharing under the Convention on Biological Diversity (CBD) and Australia’s lead negotiator on ABS issues from 1999 to 2006.
 In 2005, he co-chaired the first round of negotiations within the CBD on the development of an international regime on genetic resources.
-Within Australia, he developed national ABS policy and law and oversaw its implementation.
+Within Australia, he developed national ABS policy and ABS law and oversaw its implementation.

 Mr. Burton was also policy advisor to the Australian Prime Minister’s Science Engineering and Innovation Council Reference Group on Biodiscovery that led to the establishment of the Atlas of Living Australia.
 In 2008, he conducted a feasibility study on the establishment of a tropical biodiversity and evolution centre for the government of Australia’s Northern Territory and Charles Darwin University.
 In 2012 he represented the Australian Government at the OECD meeting on Marine Biotechnology.